engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 ## Testing over time

-The most important property of your testing suite is that developers have trust in the process.
-This is not hyperbole and the superlative is earned.
-Make the former statement your absolute priority.
+The most important property of our testing suite is our developers trust in the process.
+The superlative is earned and we make the former statement our absolute priority.

-This means your tests evolve over time.
 Tests are added when bugs are reported.
 Tests are removed when they become brittle, flaky, redundant or even just inconvenient.
 Tests are moved to be executed at a different time than they are at the moment.
 The following statements are red flags to be addressed immediately:

-"All tests passed, except for Test A. That one fails about 60% of the time though, so I'm ignoring it."
+**"All tests passed, except for Test A. That one fails about 60% of the time though, so I'm ignoring it."**

 Brittle tests normalize the tendency of ignoring failed tests.
-If that mindset is introduced into your product testing becomes an expensive waste of time instead of a useful tool of shifting left.
+If that mindset is introduced, our product testing becomes an expensive waste of time instead of a useful tool of shifting left.

-"That test takes about 20 minutes, just merge the code now.
-We don't have time for this!"
+**"That test takes about 20 minutes, just merge the code now.
+We don't have time for this!"**

 Consider removing the test if it doesn't provide the appropriate value.
 20 mins is a long time to occupy machines that may be better suited for other jobs.
 If the test is necessary consider shifting it right, e.g. from pre-merge to post-merge.

-"Every time I touch that function the tests fail, it's a huge pain in the ass!"
+**"Every time I touch that function the tests fail, it's a huge pain in the ass!"**

-See if you can test a higher layer of abstraction of the functionality.
+See if we can test a higher layer of abstraction of the functionality.
 If not, throw it away. the upmost priority is not building resentment towards processes and having developers actively use the automated test suite.

 ## Tests as documentation

 Software documentation is notoriously unreliable and it is common for documentation to have a tenuous relationship to the code.
 Clear and focused tests provide context as to the purpose and limitations of code segments.
 Additionally, documentation mostly does not cover certain edge cases or default return values.
-Tests of edge cases demonstrates expected behavior for future developers consuming your code.
+Tests of edge cases demonstrates expected behavior for future developers consuming our code.
 Writing and executing tests also streamlines pull requests as code reviewers spends less effort verifying the code works as expected if the change has tests that demonstrate code correctness.

 ## Who writes tests?